 But January through April, Los Cabos is also home to a large population of migrating gray whales, humpbacks, great blue whales, and sperm whales.

-These long-distance travelers swim 6,000 miles from Alaska to the warm lagoons of Los Cabos to mate and raise their calves every year.
+These long-distance travelers swim 6,000 miles from Alaska to the warm lagoons of Los Cabos to mate and raise their calves yearly.
 Boat tours for whale-watching are plentiful here, and you’ll likely see adults breaching and spouting and babies at play.

 See Related: Amazing Southwestern Vacation Destinations